LaveryXu/cse15l-lab-reports/Lab Report 3 - Researching Commands.md

       $ find technical/plos -empty

       ```
+   - **Note: both uses of `-empty` outputs nothing to the terminal because there's no empty file/directory in technical/**
 4. `find <directory-to-search-in>... -size # searches for files of, less than, or greater than a size or within a size range`
    1) e.g.
    2) e.g.